CQCL/hugr/specification/hugr.md

 // (parent, #incoming, #outgoing) struct Node = (Optional<Int>, Int, Int)
-// ((source, offset), (target, offset) struct Edge = ((Node, Int), (Node, Int))
+// ((source, offset), (target, offset) struct Edge = ((Node, Optional<Int>), (Node, Optional<Int>))
 ```

-Node and edge indices, used as keys in the weight maps and within the
+Node indices, used as keys in the weight maps and within the
-definitions of nodes and indices, directly correspond to indices of the
+definitions of nodes and edges, directly correspond to indices of the
-node/edge lists.
+node list.
 An edge is defined by the source and target nodes, and
-the offset of the output/input ports within those nodes.
+optionally the offset of the output/input ports within those nodes, if the edge
+kind is one that connects to a port.
 This scheme
 enforces that nodes are contiguous - a node index must always point to a
 valid node - whereas in tooling implementations it may be necessary to
 implement stable indexing where removing a node invalidates that index